WHY DOES IT MATTER?

 - Post-traumatic Stress Disorder (PTSD).

 - An active skin disease like severe eczema or widespread psoriasis.

 - Food allergy requiring you to avoid some foods in your diet due to allergy or intolerance (not because you don't like it!).

-- Diseases requiring long-term medication or replacement therapy (except Hypothyroidism).
+- Some medical conditions requiring long-term medication or replacement therapy.

 The Medical Assessment